 |Fans & Cooling||Front: 120mm x 4 / 140mm x 3

 Rear: 120/140mm x 1

 Bottom: 120mm x 3 / 140mm x 1

 |Features||Up to 480mm Radiator Support, Dual PSU Support, Dust Filters, Vertical GPU Bracket, Tempered Glass Side Panel, RGB LED Lighting, Universal Fan Hub Controller, GPU Anti-Sag Bracket, Radiator Bracket, Cable Cover and Management, Custom Water Cooling Ready, Fill and Drain Port|

 [Premium Build Quality, Unique Design, Not for Amateurs]

-Cougar Gemini X is a very different and unique looking dual tower case that resembles an open test bench to some extent.
-The case can accommodate two systems, one with ATX motherboard and another one with a Mini-ITX one.
-This case is not for first time builders and amateurs and requires a lot of effort and patience to work with.
+Cougar Gemini X is a very different and unique-looking dual tower case that resembles an open test bench to some extent.
+The case can accommodate two systems, one with an ATX motherboard and another one with a Mini-ITX one.
+This case is not for first-time builders and amateurs and requires a lot of effort and patience to work with.
 It does suffer from clearance and ergonomic issues, which can annoy some users.
-However, if you want a cool looking case that can turn heads, then it will not disappoint you.
-For airflow, you can install two 120mm fans at left, two 120mm fans at right, and one 120mm at rear for each system.
+However, if you want a cool-looking case that can turn heads, then it will not disappoint you.
+For airflow, you can install two 120mm fans on left, two 120mm fans at the right, and one 120mm at the rear for each system.
 The airflow in the case is not that good because of its unique and unorthodox design.
 The front I/O ports include two USB 3.0 ports, one USB 3.1 Type-C port, and Audio ports.
 The case is quite heavy, is built like a tank, and does come with 5mm thick tempered glass panels.